Desno365/Desno365.github.io/minecraft/portal2-mod/full-changelog/index.md

 excerpt: "Portal 2 Mod full changelog"
 ---

+**Portal 2 Mod r008**
+{% highlight text %}
+- FIX: fixed the bug that, when you are playing on negative axes, Jumper, Propulsion Gel and Repulsion Gel act like they are at -1 Z and -1 X from where they are
+{% endhighlight %}

 **Portal 2 Mod r007**
 {% highlight text %}
 - NEW: the Repulsion Gel Block